platformer/typst-algorithms/algo.typ

 //   is-first-line: Whether the given line is the first line in the block.
 //   is-last-line: Whether the given line is the last line in the block.
 //     If so, the length of the indent guide will depend on block-inset.
-//   is-before-page-break: Whether the given line is just before a page break.
-//     If so, the length of the indent guide will depend on block-inset.
-//   is-after-page-break.
-Whether the given line is just after a page break.
-//     If so, the length of the indent guide will depend on block-inset.
 #let _indent-guides(
   stroke,
   indent-level,